Oh Canada! Oh Quebec!

 Oh Canada!
 Oh Quebec!
-Requiem for a Divided Country is a book by Canadian novelist Mordecai Richler.
+Requiem for a Divided Country is a book by the Canadian novelist Mordecai Richler.
 Published in 1992, it parodied the evolution of language policy in Quebec, and spoofed the Canadian province of Quebec's language laws that restrict the use of the English language.
 The book, a best-seller, grew out of a long article published in a September 1991 issue of The New Yorker.